 Lung Cancer Symptoms

 Common lung cancer symptoms include a cough, difficulty breathing, and loss of appetite.
-Some patients may have these symptoms early on, while others might not develop symptoms until the cancer has spread through their bodies.
-If you or a loved one has possible lung cancer symptoms, see a doctor immediately.
+Most patients only develop noticeable symptoms when the cancer has started to spread.
+If you or a loved one has possible lung cancer symptoms, see a doctor immediately to get diagnosed and treated.

 Free Case Review